johnnycowboy3033/tutorial-angular/README.md

 > 16. Deleting Tasks (1:03:59)
 > 17. Toggle Reminder (1:14:15) - ngClass is directive to conditionally apply one-to-many classes.
 When the users double clicks the tracker item the reminder will be turn off/on.
 > 18. Add Task Component (1:20:35) - ```ng generate component components/add-task ``` Figure 18.1
+> 19. UI Service (1:37:02) - The UI Service will use a button to show/hide the add task tracker form.
+Subject takes the notifications from a single source observable and forwarding them to one or more destination observers. ```ng generate service services/ui ```
 ### Screen Shots

 #### Figure 10.1